How to Become a Police Officer: 17 Steps to a Career With Impact

 - Physical conditioning

-About six out of every seven cadets successfully complete their police academy training.4 But it definitely takes commitment.
+About six out of every seven cadets successfully complete their police academy training, according to the July 2016 bulletin.
+But it definitely takes commitment.
 You'll need good study habits for the academic portions and a little luck when it comes to avoiding injuries during the physical training.
 One bonus is that when your training is sponsored by a police agency, you generally receive health and worker's compensation benefits.

 15. Complete Your Field Training